OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

       1. Otherwise, replace C with C' and proceed to the next heuristic
  4. If C is singleton after all heuristics are exhausted, its member is taken to be the correct match.
- 5. Otherwise, the source node does not match unambiguously; alignment fails.
+ 5. Otherwise, the source node does not match unambiguously, and alignment fails.

 ### Failure to choose

 If the alignment process ends with multiple candidates, there is an unresolvable ambiguity.
-If the ambiguous source node has no children, it is dropped, which is OK because it probably corresponds to one of the existing candidates and therefore would make no new contribution to the workspace.
+If the ambiguous source node has no children, it is dropped, which is OK because it probably corresponds to one of the existing candidates and therefore would make no new contribution.
 If the ambiguous source node has children, it is treated as unaligned and therefore new, possibly turning an N-way homonym into an N+1-way homonym.
 This could easily be wrong because it is so unlikely that the source node really represents a distinct taxon.